 Thoughts are the foundation of any good Thoughtexchange (hence the name of the software).
 Once you have crafted a great question and put it out to your community, the thoughts you get back form the basis of the entire conversation.
-But once participation is closed and you are ready to plan your next steps, how do you take the mountain of information in front of you and turn it into something meaningful?
+But once participation is closed and you are ready to plan your next steps, how do you take participant thoughts and turn them into something meaningful?

 The Thoughts tab on your Discover Dashboard is a great place to start.
-Apart from being a place where you can view all the ideas your community generated, the Thoughts tab is also where you can begin to see what was most important to participants.
+Apart from being a place where you can view all the ideas generated by your organization or community, the Thoughts tab is also where you can begin to see what was most important to participants.

 What am I looking at?